-Under the "community safety" umbrella our two Wardens, Trevor Clark and Frances Haley, provide a highly visible, semi official presence in our residential and public areas and our town centres with the aim of helping to reduce crime and the fear of crime, deterring anti social behaviour, and fostering community cohesion.
+Under the "community safety" umbrella our Warden, Trevor Clark provides a highly visible, semi official presence in our residential and public areas and our town centres with the aim of helping to reduce crime and the fear of crime, deterring anti social behaviour, and fostering community cohesion.
 Trevor and Frances provide a vital link between residents and local service providers, including landlords, the police, district and town councils.

 Wychavon is a safe place to live and residents' perception of feeling safe in the area has increased over the past few years.
 In a 2003/4 survey, 88.3% of residents' felt fairly safe or very safe during the day whilst outside in the local authority area.
 In a 2010/11 survey that figure had risen to 99%.
 In the same 2003/4 survey, 50.9% of residents felt fairly safe or very safe after dark whilst outside in the local authority area.
 In the 2010/11 survey that figure had risen to 83%.
 Wychavon residents still believe that crime and community safety is the most important thing in making a place safe to live (Worcestershire Viewpoint Survey 2011).